llnl/benchpark/docs/FAQ.rst

 **********************************************************************

 Remove your current bootstrap in home (``~``) and then use: ``benchpark configure`` to set your preferred location.
-We recommend a fast access resource for the bootstrap location as all necessary files during the build process will be written to the bootstrap location.
+Keep in mind that Spack, Spack-packages, and Ramble will be cloned to this location, so if you are using slow storage this may take awhile.

 ::